The Purpose of Ingredients: Stock Management

 - As the Item gets used up (sold), the corresponding Ingredients are also used up (the stock goes down)

 For most Stock Management purposes, you will only need to regulate your Items, and sometimes Ingredients.
-See this article for detailled instructions for configuring just Ingredients and Items.

 If you use the Stock Management app, you may also want to create daily Preparation Lists.
 Preparation lists will look at how much of each ingredient you used in the past and instruct you how much you will need for the future.
 To use this feature, you will also need to create Working Items, which are the middle stage between the Ingredient and the final Item.